syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/how-to.md

 ## Create a Confirmation Dialog with Footer section

-Essential MVC Dialog supports Alert type Dialog widgets.
+Essential MVC Dialog supports Alert type Dialog control.

-Using `ShowFooter` property to render Alert Dialog with Footers in Dialog widget.
+Using `ShowFooter` property to render Alert Dialog with Footers in Dialog control.

 Create a Dialog Widget with enabling Footer property.